Blue Mind Science and Philosophy

 Did you know – the brain processes serially, it is impossible to multi-task.
 Excess background “noise” creates continual partial attention.

-We also reconnect with simple qualities such as awe and gratitude.
+Working with me at the coast we also reconnect with simple qualities such as awe and gratitude.
 Emotions that can become lost within fast paced environments where raised benchmarks create a perception that cynicism holds status.

 We work with your sensory awareness using techniques to develop your attention skills… to pay attention, not force attention.